uptycslabs/mac_agent_without_net_filter/README.md

 Once this new package version is installed, go to 'System Settings' - 'Network' - 'Filters'
-Note: 'Filters' may also be named 'VPN and Filters' ...and make sure the 'Uptycs Protect' is disabled.
+Note: 'Filters' may also be named 'VPN and Filters' ...and make sure the 'Uptycs Protect' filter is disabled.

+If you are installing this agent for the first time on a machine make sure to download the flags and secret and apply them per the Uptycs documentation.